MIRChain/.github/profile/README.md

 **Inspiration:** _Mir (Russian: Мир, IPA: [ˈmʲir]; lit. 'peace' or 'world') was the first **modular** space station and was assembled in orbit from 1986 to 1996._

-#### Modular blockchain system based on Ethereum/Quorum with multiple cryptographic standards
+#### Modular blockchain system based on Ethereum/Quorum with multiple cryptographic standards and additional consensus mechanisms

 ### Features